 Further information concerning date(s):

 One of the pattern elements used in this quilt also appears in a quilt dated 1935.
 The lime green backing may indicate it was completed at a much later date.

 12 pieced blocks; 6 applique blocks

 Side by side

-NUMBER OF DIFFERENT BLOCK PATTERNS PRESENT: Enter the number of different block patterns used in the quilt.
+Number of different block patterns used in the quilt: